 In Part 3 of our Happiness Index Survey, we uncovered how collaboration is transforming as the digital universe expands, and how it’s impacting workplace happiness.

 The death of the cubicle

-Remote work is growing but not as quickly as we think.
+What does remote work mean?
+It's growing, but not as quickly as we think.
 Only 10% of respondents claim to be 100% remote, according to our survey.
 In fact, the most common workspace is a private office at the company’s workspace (30%), followed by an open floor plan in an office alongside colleagues (25%).

 Working remote wins the vote